AlgoMaster Logo

 We have a linked list where nodes are already sorted in ascending order.
 Some nodes have duplicate values, and we need to remove the extra copies so that each value appears exactly once.
 The output should still be a sorted linked list.

-This is the linked list equivalent of "Remove Duplicates from Sorted Array."
-The same core idea applies: because the list is sorted, all duplicates are grouped together.
-We never need to look far to detect whether a node is a duplicate.
-We just compare each node with the one right next to it.
-If they share the same value, the next node is a duplicate and we can skip over it by adjusting pointers.
+Because the list is sorted, all duplicates are grouped together.
+To decide whether a node is a duplicate, we only compare it with the one right next to it.
+If they share the same value, the next node is a duplicate, and we remove it by adjusting pointers.

 Key Constraints:

-• Sorted in ascending order → This is the critical constraint.
-Duplicates are always consecutive, so comparing current.val with current.next.val is enough to detect them.
+• Sorted in ascending order → This constraint drives the optimal approach.
+Duplicates are always consecutive, so comparing current.val with current.next.val is enough to detect every one of them.

 Approach 1: Using a Hash Set